 - Paraplegia – $2,391,872/$1,569,714

 - Low Quadriplegia – $3,573,960/$2,198,305

 Ask Our Queens Car Accident Lawyers For Help with Compensation in a SCI Case

 As you can appreciate, the costs of a spinal cord injury are extremely high.
 These numbers may even be higher after a motor vehicle accident if there are secondary injuries, such as broken bones, organ damage, nerve injuries, significant scarring, or other injuries.
-If you or a loved one were catastrophically injured in a motor vehicle accident, schedule a FREE case evaluation at Cohen & Cohen Law Group, P.C. by dialing 800-247-8164, or use our convenient and easy-to-use contact us box available here.
+If you or a loved one were catastrophically injured in a motor vehicle accident, schedule a FREE case evaluation at COHEN & COHEN PERSONAL INJURY LAWYERS, P.C. by dialing 800-247-8164, or use our convenient and easy-to-use contact us box available here.